novustch/Meme-AI-Agent/README.md

 - Fully typed TypeScript implementation
 - Environment-based configuration

-Check out the [LangGraph example](examples/agent-kit-langgraph) for a complete implementation of an advanced Solana agent system.
+Check out the [LangGraph example](examples/agent-kit-langgraph) for a complete implementation of an advanced Solana agents system.

 ## Dependencies